markfguerra/GLWallpaperService/README.md

 ##Getting started making your wallpaper

-Follow these instructions to begin making your OpenGL wallpaper.
-Here is the [finished product](https://github.com/markfguerra/GLWallpaperExample) of this tutorial.

 ###Get the library
 The easiest way to use this project is by downloading the [latest Jar file](https://github.com/downloads/markfguerra/GLWallpaperService/GLWallpaperService.zip)